 2. One unhealthy meal can screw up the day.
-The graph below shows the picture of one particular Sunday.
-Very light dinner the night before and hence a drop in glucose during the night.
-Healthy breakfast at 8am and nice glucose response.
-On that particular Sunday we had a lunch at in-laws at 2pm.
-You could see what oversized pasta and home made fruit drink could do to someone's glucose: it jumped almost to the ceiling.
+On one particular Saturday we had a very light dinner and hence experienced a drop in glucose during the night.
+Healthy breakfast at 8am on Sunday produced nice glucose response.
+On that particular Sunday we also had a lunch at in-laws at 2pm.
+Oversized pasta and home made fruit drink made the glucose level jump to the ceiling.
 Later the body tried in panic to digest an unusual meal.
 Glucose dropped below the lower limit leaving me with a feeling of tiredness and low energy for the rest of the day.
 I felt guilty and skipped the dinner that day 😀

 3. Proper nutrition can make or break a long exercise.
-Below is a graph of the day with a two hour indoor cycling session from 8:15 to 10:15 am.
+Here is what happened during one of my cycling sessions on a stationary bike.
 I had a substantial breakfast with oats at 7:30 and glucose responded nicely with 7.0 level.
-Started exercising at 8:15 and by 9:00 glucose was heavily depleted (red 3.4 box).
-I started to consume energy drink every 30min for the rest of the exercise and as you can see the glucose recovered to a level sufficient to complete the training 4.9).
+Started exercising at 8:15 and by 9:00 glucose was heavily depleted (3.4).
+I started to consume energy drink every 30min for the rest of the exercise and the glucose recovered to a level sufficient to complete the training (4.9).
 It felt that my energy stayed at a good level during the exercise.
-You could see also that a properly balanced recovery meal at 10:30 raised glucose to a reasonable 5.7 level but it was well below the upper limit.
+Also a properly balanced recovery meal at 10:30 raised glucose to a reasonable 5.7 level but it was well below the upper limit.

-4. Fasting during high energy days is BAD.
-Below is a graph of the hectic day which involved long morning travel to a downhill skiing location.
-Two snacks at 6:30 and 9:00 on the way.
-Started skiing at 12 and was totally exhausted without food by 5pm.
+4. Fasting during high energy spend days is BAD.
+One day I took a hectic and long morning travel to a downhill skiing location.
+Consumed two snacks at 6:30 and 9:00 during the travel.
+Started skiing at 12pm and was totally exhausted without food by 5pm.
 Had just one small bread roll at 5pm and glucose went through the roof (above 10).
 I guess the body had been totally confused with what was going on.
 Interestingly, a substantial dinner at 7pm produced a reasonable glucose response of 7.2.